SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Introduction

-Leveraging the insights gained from our empirical study, we introduce \Tool{}, a novel tool that combines the strength of large language models (LLMs) for natural language understanding with the formal guarantees of symbolic execution for code analysis, to automate the entire ERC rule verification process.
-This endeavor involves addressing three critical technical challenges: \textbf{\textit{Challenge I}}: How can \Tool{} be designed to handle the diverse program semantics (\eg, permission checking, logging, input handling) involved in ERC rules? \textbf{\textit{Challenge II}}: How can we better utilize the LLM to reduce hallucinations while maintaining full automation? \textbf{\textit{Challenge III}}: Given that different contracts may implement the same ERC rules in various ways, how can we generalize \Tool{} to support these diverse implementations?
+Building on insights from our empirical study, we develop \Tool{}, a novel tool that combines the natural language understanding of LLMs with the formal guarantees of symbolic execution for code analysis. \Tool{} automates the whole process of ERC rule verification (\eg, ERC understanding, code analysis), without human intervention.
+It can effectively pinpoint ERC rule violations, before contract deployment on Ethereum.
+Building \Tool{} involves addressing three key technical challenges: \textbf{\textit{Challenge I}}: How can \Tool{} handle the diverse program semantics (\eg, permission checking, logging, input handling) involved in ERC rules? \textbf{\textit{Challenge II}}: How can we better utilize LLMs to reduce hallucinations while maintaining full automation? \textbf{\textit{Challenge III}}: Given that different contracts may implement the same ERC rules in various ways, how can \Tool{} be generalized to support these variations? \fi

+Building on insights from our empirical study, we develop \Tool{}, a fully automated tool for verifying smart contracts’ compliance with ERC standards. \Tool{} integrates the natural language understanding of LLMs with the formal guarantees of symbolic execution: it leverages an LLM to extract compliance rules from ERC documents, and then applies symbolic execution to check contracts against these rules.
+While the pipeline is straightforward in concept, \Tool{} tackles two key challenges in novel ways. \textbf{\textit{Challenge I}}: Symbolic execution leverages input constraints to determine when an ERC rule is violated.
+However, the space of possible constraints is enormous.
+How can we leverage LLMs to generate the constraints representing ERC standard violations with minimal hallucinations while preserving full automation? \textbf{\textit{Challenge II}}: Contracts may implement the same ERC differently, or even omit variables that encode essential ERC properties.
+How can we adapt symbolic execution to accommodate such variations effectively?

+To address \emph{Challenge I}, we design a domain-specific language (DSL) that formalizes ERC rules using code constructs (\eg, contract fields) and execution events (\eg, token burning).
+Rather than asking the LLM to generate symbolic execution constraints directly, we first have it translate natural language rules into the DSL for each ERC.
+We then apply deterministic program analysis to convert the translated rules into constraints for each contract.
+This two-step process ensures the generation of constraints in a correct and consistent format.
+Moreover, it restricts the LLM to a structured, narrow output space, thereby reducing variability and uncertainty in its responses.
+To our knowledge, we are the first to leverage an intermediate representation (\ie, the DSL) to enhance LLMs’ performance when generating formal specifications.